contrastellar/Contrastellar/README.md

 Feel free to interact with me on Twitter!
 - [My Personal Account](https://twitter.com/contrastellar)

-My personal PGP Public Key can be found here! https://hemisphere.contrastellar.com/skylane-key.txt
+My personal PGP Public Key can be found here!
+Other PGP/GPG keys may be used, these either belong to other personal devices, or my server, Hemisphere.

+https://hemisphere.contrastellar.com/skylane-key.txt